vsanavia/CloudChallenge/README.md

 - Enable https access using GCP Cloud CDN.
 - Create entry on Route53 for resume.sanavia.xyz.

-All of these tasks are executed uisng terraform, to highlight multicloud capabilities.
+All of these tasks are executed using terraform, to highlight multicloud capabilities (TODO).